brian-a-esch/aid/README.md

 ```

 ### Issues
+- Have over n_slots get removed from system
+- Have commit in slot via `git2` crate.
+If update does not pull any new change,
+  do not re-run build
 - Need to have error model in place for when repo update or build fails.
 A
   retry loop for poll makes sense.
 Build failing once seems like it should be
   an error.
 Initial clone failing seems like a problem.
 For now, a repo in an